StevenWeathers/thunderdome-planning-poker/docs/DEVELOPING.md

    the values.
 2. Second, the locale will need to be added to the locales list used by switcher component in ```ui/config.js``` ```locales``` object
-3. Run `npm run locales` to generate the new locale types used by the build process
+3. Run `npm run locales` in `ui` directory to generate the new locale types used by the build process
 4. commit changes and open PR